-- " nominate the day by which each action will be completed - " include a monitoring and reporting program to assess compliance - " be prepared and endorsed by a suitably qualified person (e.g. consulting process/ environmental engineer).
+- " detail the particular actions to achieve the objectives, taking into account best practice environmental management - " nominate the day by which each action will be completed - " include a monitoring and reporting program to assess compliance - " be prepared and endorsed by a suitably qualified person (e.g. consulting process/ environmental engineer).